loginom/loginom-help-en-omegat/data/integration/web-services/README.md

 > **Note:** The web service tools are available only in the [server Loginom editions](https://loginom.ru/platform/pricing#compare).

-The following Loginom platform components are required for web services integration and operation:
+The following Loginom platform components are required for the web services integration and operation:

 * [Server](https://loginom.ru/platform/pricing#component-server) is the main platform component.
 It completes the loading, calculation, model training, visualisation, right management and other tasks.
 * [Integrator](https://loginom.ru/platform/pricing#component-integrator) is a component responsible for publication of own web services based on the packages created in Loginom.
 It is used in combination with [IIS](https://ru.wikipedia.org/wiki/Internet_Information_Services) creating a separate application in it.